nverno/macrostep-make/README.md

 	+ macrostep-expand-1-function
 	+ macrostep-print-function

-PROBLEMS:
-- when expanding variable with blank definition, it isn't replaced with original variable

 TODO:
-- Deal with '+='
+- Deal with '+=', also possibly '?=' by adding new cell to table to determine what to do when mergin tables
 - Either do variable substitution when storing values or do multi-level macroexpansion, like elisp.